MicrosoftDocs/mixed-reality/enthusiast-guide/wmr-setup-faq.md

 * Spanish (Mexico)
 * Spanish (Spain)

-The Windows Mixed Reality on-screen keyboard is English (United States) only.
-To enter text in another language, use a physical keyboard connected to your PC.
 You can also use dictation in one of the supported Windows Mixed Reality languages listed above—just select **microphone**  on the on-screen keyboard.

 Windows Mixed Reality is also available in the following languages without speech commands or dictation features: